A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Analysis of Optimistic Exploration.} First, we investigate the order of the ranking criteria and the finalist action set size $k$ in optimistic exploration.
-The aggregated results averaged over MuJoCo domains are shown in Fig. \ref{fig:exploration}.
-As expected in Appendix \ref{section:why-cql-fails}, SUNG with TD3+BC can accommodate preference for both high uncertainty and high value, whereas SUNG with CQL can only accommodate preference for high uncertainty.
-Hence, we choose the order with Q first for TD3+BC, and uncertainty first for CQL.
-Besides, we remark that SUNG consistently outperforms the best baseline with any choice of $k$, which further verifies the superiority of SUNG.
+First, we investigate the finalist action set size $k$ in optimistic exploration.
+We tune it in the range of $\{10,20,40,80\}$.
+The aggregated results averaged over the MuJoCo domains are shown in Fig. \ref{fig:exploration}.
+Note that we also report the performance of the best baseline.
+As expected, SUNG with TD3+BC can accommodate preference for both high uncertainty and high value, whereas SUNG with CQL can only accommodate preference for high uncertainty.
+Furthermore, we remark that SUNG consistently outperforms the best baseline with any choice of $k$, which further verifies the superiority of SUNG.